-Consult with any state, national, or professional organizations Generate potential courses of action.
-Consider the potential consequences of all options and determine a course of action.
-Evaluate the selected course of action.
-Implement the course of action.
-After implementation, assess how did the course of action work.
-Also, consider how could the situation be possibly prevented in the future.
+12. Generate potential courses of action.

+13. Consider the potential consequences of all options and determine a course of action.

+14. Evaluate the selected course of action.

+15. Implement the course of action.

+16. After implementation, assess; and consider how the situation might be prevented in the future

+Parking Lot